-The EU’s new Entry/Exit System.
+The EU's Entry/Exit System launch delayed.

-The EU’s new Entry/Exit System.
+The EU's Entry/Exit System launch delayed.

 Challenges at the EU’s external borders

-Benefits of the EES
+Benefits of the EU Entry/Exit System

 How the Entry/Exit System works